philipperolet/trg-players/project.md

 ## Changelog
 ### v0.2.4
+- feat : use Neanderthal lib for Luno (> 1000 times faster)
 - feat: dummy-luno player impl
 - ref: replace calls to init-player by calls to load-player
 - ref: all players can use :seed options (done via load-player)